natasha-codeworld/Clone-Project/README.md

 Tech stack used- HTML, CSS and Tailwand CSS
 This a clone of the figma file landing page. website link- https://665d738300379224d50f3356--resplendent-entremet-af5313.netlify.app/

+This is simple clone project of thus figma file.